jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/design/form_follows_function.md

 ---
-title: "Design hardware (Birds view)"
+title: "Design hardware (Form follows function)"
-summary: "Summary: Design hardware (Birds view and usability)"
+summary: "
+Why Function Is Important — But Design Matters Too Yes, function comes first.
+If it doesn’t work, it doesn’t matter how it looks.
+But once the functionality is there, design is what makes it usable — and unforgettable.
+"
 date: 2025-06-01
 layout: article
 # type: article